MolBIFFM/diana/README.md

 spectrometry data.

-Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles and analyzes protein-protein interaction networks from mass spectrometry data, providing integrative contextualization of differential post-translational modification.
+Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles protein-protein interaction networks from mass spectrometry data for the analysis of differential post-translational modification.

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by densely interacting portions of protein-protein interaction networks as well as the distribution of mass spectrometric measurements across them can be assessed.
+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by densely interacting portions of these protein-protein interaction networks as well as the distribution of mass spectrometric measurements across them can be assessed.

 Networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by the represented proteins, can be generated along